Experience all four Walt Disney World Theme Parks this summer with the 4-Day, 4-Park Magic Ticket! Valid for arrivals from May 26 to Sept. 26, 2026.

 - Set a calendar appointment or reminder to snag your photos before they expire if you invested in Memory Maker!

-- If you have a dining reservation close to or after park close, keep an eye out!
-PhotoPass photographers are often around even as the park closes to snap those beautifully lit nighttime shots.
+- If you have a dining reservation close to or after park closing, keep an eye out!
+PhotoPass photographers are often around even as the park closes, snapping those beautifully-lit nighttime shots.

 Have you used Disney PhotoPass or Memory Maker before?
 What were your thoughts?
 Did we miss any tips or tricks?
 Be sure to share with us in the comments below!